 3.2.1 The salary advance is available for staff on permanent contracts and staff on fixed term contracts of 18 months or more.
 It is not available to individuals engaged on a casual basis paid on the fees payroll.
 It does not apply to those who hold an honorary contract with the University.

-4.1 The current or prospective member of staff must be a non-UK national on a UK Visa and/or liable for payment of the IHS or a current member of staff who is a non-UK national applying for UK Residency or Citizenship
+4.1 The current or prospective member of staff must be a non-UK national on a UK Visa who's dependents are required to also hold a UK Visa and required to pay, or have paid on their behalf, the IHS or a current member of staff who is a non-UK national applying for UK Residency or Citizenship for themselves and / or their dependents.

 4.2 The individual must have received an offer of employment or extension of employment from the University or in the case of UK Residency or Citizenship applications, be a current employee of the University.

-4.3 The salary advance will be for no other costs than those mentioned in paragraph 2.1 above
+4.3 The salary advance will be for no other costs than those mentioned in paragraph 2.2 above.

 4.4 The salary advance will be up to a cap of £5,000 for each eligible staff member.

 4.5 If applying for UK Citizenship, the individual may apply for initial costs and then make a second application for ceremony fees if their application is successful.

 4.6 Salary advances for UK Visa fees, IHS costs, UK Residency and Citizenship applications will be recovered over a maximum period of 18 months.

 4.7 The salary advance will be repaid in equal monthly instalments deducted directly from the staff member's monthly salary.

 4.8 If the member of staff leaves the University before the salary advance is repaid, the outstanding debt will be deducted from their salary during their notice period including their final salary.

 4.9 Any amount not fully repaid under 4.8 above will be subject to the University's debt collection procedures.
 All reasonable University and third party debt collection costs will be added to the outstanding debt amount.
 This may include interest charges.

 4.10 The salary advance will be paid in UK currency.